-- 1. Adequate information The Monitoring Officer will want to be satisfied that he/she has sufficient information to decide whether the complaint should be referred for investigation or other action: - 2.
-Official capacity The member was acting in an official capacity. - 3.
-Timescale The Monitoring Officer will take into account when the events took place and will not normally investigate if the events occurred more than 6 months prior to the complaint being submitted; - 4.
-Seriousness of the complaint The Monitoring Officer will not normally refer a matter for investigation or other action if it is considered trivial, malicious, politically motivated or tit-fortat: - 5.
-Public interest If the complaint relates to an ex-member of Cheshire East Council or one of its town or parish councils who is now a member of another council the Monitoring Officer may ask that council to consider it.
+- 1. Adequate information The Monitoring Officer will want to be satisfied that he/she has sufficient information to decide whether the complaint should be referred for investigation or other action; - 2.
+Official capacity was the member acting in an official capacity - Timescale The Monitoring Officer will take into account when the events took place and will not normally investigate if the events occurred more than 6 months prior to the complaint being submitted; - 4.
+Seriousness of the complaint The Monitoring Officer will not normally refer a complaint for investigation or other action if it is considered trivial, malicious, politically motivated or tit for tat: - 5.
+Public interest if the complaint relates to an ex-member of Cheshire East Council or one of its town or parish councils, who is now a member of another council the Monitoring Officer may ask that council to consider it.

-If the member has resigned, is seriously ill or has died the Monitoring Officer will only refer the matter for investigation or other action if he/she considers that it is in the public interest to do so.
+If the member has resigned, is seriously ill or has died the Monitoring Officer will only refer the case for investigation or other action if he/she considers that it is in the public interest to do so.

 After consultation with the Independent Person, the Monitoring Officer will take a decision about whether your complaint merits formal investigation.
-This decision will normally be taken within 20 working days from the date of the notification letter we send you acknowledging your complaint, or 5 working days later if the subject member has responded to the complaint.
+This decision will normally be taken within 20 working days from the date you are sent your notification letter, or 5 working days later if the subject member has responded to the complaint.
 Where the Monitoring Officer has taken a decision, he/she will inform you of that decision and the reasons for it.

 Where the Monitoring Officer needs more information in order to come to a decision, he/she may come back to you or the subject member for that information; which may extend the assessment period by up to 15 working days.
-You will be notified if this occurs.
+We will write to you if this occurs.
 Where your complaint relates to a town or parish councillor, the Monitoring Officer may also inform the clerk of that town or parish council of your complaint and may seek the views of the town or parish council before deciding what action to take.